golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/error-handling.md

 ---
-description: A brief introduction to error handing in Golem JS SDK for application developers.
+description: A brief introduction to error handling in Golem JS SDK for application developers.
-title: Error handing in Golem JS SDK
+title: Error handling in Golem JS SDK
 type: Guide
 ---

-# Error handing in Golem JS SDK
+# Error Handling in the Golem JS SDK

 ## Introduction